 Mo is also a writer – she writes business blogs and news features, and she is writing a business book and a fiction book.
 Mo is a regular speaker at conferences and events on a range of business subjects, specialising in diversity, inclusion, collaboration, and transformation topics to encourage organisations to reimagine how they work, lead teams, operate and communicate.

-Rachel is a digital marketing expert and filmmaker who is passionate about diversity representation in audio and visual creative media.
-At Watch This Sp_ce, Rachel’s focus is on creating and promoting video content to tell the compelling story of the value of diversity.
+Rachel is a digital marketing expert, Head of Creative at SiteVisibility and filmmaker who is passionate about diversity representation in audio and visual creative media.
+At Watch This Sp_ce, Rachel’s focus is on creating and promoting video and podcast content to tell the compelling story of the value of diversity and compassion at work.
 Rachel is a gifted and inventive filmmaker who also creates narrative shorts, actor showreels, and promotional videos for brands.
-She writes, preps, shoots, and edits all her own work as a one women film production band!
+She writes, preps, shoots, directs, and edits all her own work as a one woman film production band!
 She is currently in pre-production on her first feature film and is a passionate podcaster, hosting and producing The FANMADE Film podcast, Reimagination at Work, and appearing on The Internet Marketing podcast.

-As an experienced leader, Rachel is dedicated to building inclusive environments where everyone feels safe to be honest, share their ideas, and be their full selves.
+As an experienced leader and manager of teams, Rachel is dedicated to building inclusive environments where everyone feels safe to be honest, share their ideas, and be their full selves.
 She’s the biggest advocate for kindness and believes it is a superpower!

 Having worked primarily in male-dominated environments for much of her career, Rachel founded Brighton Digital Women in 2015 to create a space for women to support one another, strengthen their knowledge, develop their confidence and lift each other up.